|Length||Bow Weight||Draw Weight||Takedown?|

 Once You Release The Arrow…

 I shot it from 40 yards and got really consistent arrow groupings – around 5 inches.
-I’m of course somewhat experienced compared to the average person, however to give you an example, my sister – who had never shot any sort of bow before – tried it out, and within around an hour she was shooting very tight groups from a 20 yard range.
+I’m of course somewhat experienced compared to the average person, however to give you an example, my brother – who had never shot any sort of bow before – tried it out, and within around an hour she was shooting very tight groups from a 20 yard range.
 The Martin Hunter is very forgiving and you’ll squeeze out some great performance even if your form and grip aren’t perfect at all.

 The arrows I shot had a very straight line of flight, and flew at a little over 175 feet per second – a great result for a recurve bow.
 I did not feel any vibrations whatsoever upon release, and the Hunter never seemed to have a mind of its own – it’s hard to explain, but it’s a little as if it “instinctively” knew what I wanted to do with it and did everything in its power to make the task as easy to accomplish as possible.
 In other words, I didn’t have to wrestle this bow – it was like a friend that wanted to help me.